taivu7/taivu7.github.io/_posts/2023-10-15-DBT-Introduction.md

 related_posts: false
 ---

-#1 Introduction
+## Introduction

 As a data team leader, I encounter frequently problems related to data management.
+One of the challenging problems is how to manage data aggregation flows in a effective way.
+We have difficulty when the team size become bigger, and many projects need to build.